CurtisNewbie/moon-monorepo/README.md

 ```

 3. Configure middlewares authentication/authorization stuff (e.g., for MySQL, RabbitMQ).
-4. For each backend project, open file `conf.yml` and change the configuration for these middlewares:
+4. For each backend project, open the file `conf.yml` and change the configuration:

 ```yaml
 # configuration for consul ...